 The Company is a defendant in an action brought by M&T Bank (M&T) in New York State Supreme Court.
 The suit seeks compensatory and punitive damages in connection with M&T Bank's March 2007 purchase of approximately \$82 million in notes issued by Gemstone VII CDO, which was collateralized by subprime residential mortgage-backed securities.
 M&T alleges that the Company misrepresented and did not disclose the impairment of the underlying collateral for the Gemstone VII CDO; that the Company's level of due diligence in the selection and monitoring of the underlying collateral was deficient; and that the Company withheld from the rating agencies information regarding the deteriorating quality of the collateral.
 M&T asserted numerous causes of action under New York state law, including among others, fraud, negligent misrepresentation, rescission, breach of contract, and violations of New York's consumer protection statute.
 All claims against the Company, except for the fraud and rescission claims, have been dismissed.
-The Company and M&T are currently engaged in discovery.
+The Company and M&T Bank are currently engaged in discovery.

-(11) Obligations under Guarantees
+(11) Obligations under Derivative and Guarantee Contracts

-The Company has obligations under certain guarantee arrangements, including contracts and indemnification agreements that contingently require a guarantor to make payments to the guaranteed party based on changes in an underlying measure (such as an interest or foreign exchange rate, security or commodity price, an index or the occurrence or nonoccurrence of a specified event) related to an asset, liability or equity security of a guaranteed party.
-Also included as guarantees are contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement, as well as indirect guarantees of the indebtedness of others.
+The Company has obligations under certain derivative and guarantee arrangements, including contracts and indemnification agreements that contingently require a protection seller to make payments to a protection buyer based on changes in an underlying measure (such as an interest or foreign exchange rate, security or commodity price, an index or the occurrence or nonoccurrence of a specified event) related to an asset, liability or equity security of the protection buyer.
+Also included as credit derivatives and guarantees are contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement, as well as indirect guarantees of the indebtedness of others.

-The Company enters into certain derivative contracts that meet the accounting definition of a guarantee under ASC 460 (Guarantees).
+The Company enters into certain derivative contracts that meet the accounting definition of a credit derivative under ASC 815 (Derivatives and Hedging).
 Such derivative contracts include certain written options, contingent forward contracts and credit default swaps.
 Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts that could meet the accounting definition of a guarantee.
-In order to provide information regarding the maximum potential amount of future payments that the Company could be required to make under certain derivative contracts, the notional amount of the contracts has been disclosed.
+In order to provide information regarding the maximum potential amount of future payments that the Company could be required to make under certain derivative contracts has been disclosed.